Find more inspiration on Instagram

 Protecting your gem:

 Tooth gems are secure, but they’re not invincible and are meant to come off with enough proessure (to keep your tooth safe).
-Biting directly into hard or sticky foods like chewy candy, apples, or crunchy sandwiches can pop them off.
+Biting directly into hard or sticky foods like chewy candy or apples can pop them off.
 Try chewing on the opposite side, and cut tougher foods into smaller bites to play it safe.

 Tooth gems typically last anywhere from 6 months to a year, and with the right care, they can last even longer.
 Larger gems or multi-gem designs might have a shorter wear time simply because of their size and placement.